EasyJet says CFM order valued at $3.3 billion

-British low-cost airline easyJet Plc (EZJ.L) said its order to CFM International SA for 270 engines was valued at about $3.3 billion at list price by the engine maker.
+British low-cost airline easyJet Plc said its order to CFM International SA for 270 engines was valued at about $3.3 billion (1.93 billion pounds) at list price by the engine maker.

 EasyJet had earlier said it had negotiated a reduced price with CFM, but that the details were confidential.

-CFM's rivals include Pratt & Whitney, a division of United Technologies Corp (UTX.N).
+CFM's rivals include Pratt & Whitney, a division of United Technologies Corp.

 (Reporting by Sweta Singh in Bangalore; Editing by Kirti Pandey)